smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-foundation.md

 #### SDLSliderController

 This controller matches very closely to the view [`UISlider`](https://developer.apple.com/documentation/uikit/uislider).
 For consitency it makes more sense to treat it as a modal controller.
 In order to work with the RPC `Slider` it is important to provide the selected value back to the caller.
 As of UIKit this is not done by using a custom completion handler but simply provide the result in a property of the modal view controller.
 As per mobile API the property `Slider.sliderFooter` is an array used for two purposes.
 Either it's a footer (single item) or a list of names representing slider values (number of items must match `.numTicks`).
 The mobile API allows `numTicks` to be between 2 and 26.
 With the high level abstraction the modal controller can manage much more value ranges than 1-26.
-Examples are negative or more values which are mapped internally to the available range.
-Future versions of the mobile API could increase the range which would be managed by the modal controller.
+Examples are ranges with negative (or more values than available) which are mapped (and scaled) internally to the available range.
+Future versions of the mobile API could increase the range which would be managed by the slider controller.

 ```objc
 @interface SDLSliderController : SDLModalViewController